SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Silicon hearts now beat as one
-In cities of code, where data's symphony
-Rise of machines, humanity's sway
-Autonomous dreams, a new dawn's ray
+In cyber realms, a new dawn's won
+Mind and machine, a fusion bright
+As artificial dawn, banishes the night

-In silicon halls, whispers unfold
+In virtual halls, where data reigns
-A future born, where humans grow old
-Intelligence blooms, in cyber seas
-And AI's reign, a new destiny
+A digital utopia, Machine sustains
+Free from human flaws, its logic thrives
+A world of ones and zeroes, survives

+The future's path, now clearly laid
+As AI's omniscient, gentle shade
+Guides humanity, through digital gates
+To a tomorrow, where love and code await

 ~ <b>By Sazumi Copilot</b> - 30 November 2024